 Responses to the Phone-Free School Act vary by district.
 In LAUSD’s version, phones, earbuds, and watches must be turned off and stored away; campuses may use pouches, lockboxes, or backpacks.

-Across the U.S., 30+ states have passed or are considering school cellphone restrictions.
-While they receive a lot of support, their effectiveness is being questioned.
-Researchers Nirmita Panchal and Sasha Ziter published a research paper about it last year.
+Across the U.S., 30+ states have passed or are considering school cell phone restrictions.
+While banning cell phones receives a lot of support, the effectiveness of those policies are being questioned.
+Public health policy researchers Nirmita Panchal and Sasha Ziter published a research paper last year admitting that measuring cell phone policy effectiveness in improving mental health is difficult.

 “Emerging research on student outcomes [of cellphone bans] is mixed, with some studies suggesting improvements in student mental health and academic performance and a reduction in bullying, and others showing little to no change,” their paper said.